EECS 281 – Winter 2021

 autograder project page).
 You may track your progress relative to other students and

-7. points -- No memory leaks.
+instructors there. - points -- No memory leaks.
 Solutions that are proven to run (passing certain autograder test

 cases) will also be run through valgrind, to check for memory leaks at exit.
 This is something